 The Preservation Society is collaborating with Newport’s Historic Cemetery Advisory Commission to conserve over 30 colonial-era headstones at God's Little Acre.
-God's Little Acre is the largest and most intact colonial-era African burial ground in the county and a critical resource for scholarship.
+God's Little Acre is the largest and most intact colonial-era African burial ground in the country and a critical resource for scholarship.
 This project will help preserve a nationally significant burial ground and Newport's largest physical manifestation of African American Heritage.

 This fall (2019) the first round of conservation work was completed on 20 historic headstones in God's Little Acre.
 The work has focused on material stabilization and the prevention of further deterioration.
 The layered quality of slate makes it sensitive to water infiltration and the New England freeze-thaw cycles, resulting in delamination of slate’s natural layers.
 Treatments for each headstone included surface preparation and cleaning, crack infill, layer consolidation, and capping the stones with color-matched mortar to encourage runoff and prevent water infiltration.

 Newport is home to numerous significant sites visited by millions each year interested in learning about the people and events that shaped the city.
 Like museums and other historic sites, this site is a portal to the past, a display of artworks, and an inspiration to the next generation.
 The preservation of this site brings greater awareness to its significance and the buried individuals by connecting visitors, residents, and students of all ages with Newport's African-American Heritage.